The Outlook 2013 To-Do Bar

 In previous versions of Outlook, you had the option to shrink the To-Do bar to a ribbon either across the bottom of the screen or vertically down the right side of the screen.
 Microsoft has removed that option in Outlook 2013, so you’ll have to live with the To-Do bar displayed, or hidden.
 Make your choice and, as Mom used to say, like it!

 Although the To-Do bar is handy, it takes up quite a bit of space on the screen, which is a nuisance when you’re reading e-mail or checking your calendar.
-You can clear the To-Do bar out of the way by clicking the To-Do Bar icon on the View tab of the Ribbon and choosing Minimized or Off from the drop-down list.
-You can also click the little arrow symbol at the top of the To-Do bar itself.
-That doesn’t close the To-Do bar; it just shrinks it into a tiny ribbon along the right side of the screen.
+You can clear the To-Do bar out of the way by clicking the To-Do Bar icon on the View tab of the Ribbon and choosing Off from the drop-down list.
+This hides the To-Do bar, which you can always make appear again just by clicking on the To-Do Bar icon and choosing Calendar, People, or Tasks.

 When you hide the To-Do bar, you don't delete any information.
 All you're doing is getting the To-Do bar out of the way so you can see more of your other information on the screen.